Understanding Leave Calculation: How Do Half-Days Affect Employee Leave and Salary?

 Siddz28

-You are saying that the employee has become a confirmed employee, just 2 months ago.
-Under Bombay shops and establishments act, 1948, he shall be allowed "leave" only after he has worked for a minimum of 3 months.
-Please check with your HR.
+You are stating that the employee became a confirmed employee just 2 months ago.
+Under the Bombay Shops and Establishments Act, 1948, he should be allowed "leave" only after working for a minimum of 3 months.
+Please verify this with your HR.

 bhavyachawda